-PRHFA will check all Applicants for NFIP to verify whether they maintained flood insurance.
+PRHFA or an authorized representative will check all Applicants for NFIP to verify whether they maintained flood insurance.
 Any payments for loss to the dwellings under NFIP insurance policies are deducted from the amount the Applicant is eligible to receive.
 Payments for contents or other expenses are not deducted from the Applicant's award.